 Lockdown Microsoft Office Suite 2013 Video Transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure some of the Office 2013 applications using PolicyPak.

 Before you get started you want to point out a resource that is also helpful in conjunction with this video.
 Our free whitepaper